How many transfer students enter Suffolk University?

 Are there opportunities to visit Suffolk?

 While an interview is not required, it is recommended.
 Interviews are a good way to learn more about Suffolk University.
 You may also sign up for a tour to see our classrooms, residence halls, and other facilities.
-In addition, we offer open houses, group information sessions, student-to-student information sessions, and transfer decision sessions.
+In addition, we offer open houses, group information sessions, student-to-student information sessions, and transfer decision interviews.
 For more information on visit, go to www.suffolk.edu/visit.

 When is orientation and when will I register for my courses?